Don’t navigate the college experience alone. See your advisor.

 Who is my advisor?

-If you are new to Tyler or have not yet chosen a particular program of study, staff in the Counseling Centers can help you select classes and create a schedule.
+If you are new to Tyler or have not yet declared a major, staff in the Counseling Centers can help you select classes and create a schedule.

-When you select a program of study (major), you are considered curriculum-placed.
-A perk of being curriculum-placed is that you will be assigned an academic advisor who has an interest and expertise in your chosen program of study.
+A perk of declaring a major is that you will be assigned an academic advisor who has an interest and expertise in your chosen program of study.

 How do I contact my advisor?

-If you are curriculum-placed, you can find your advisor’s name and contact information in myTyler.
+If you have declared a major, you can find your advisor’s name and contact information in myTyler.
 E-mails, phone calls and office visits are all great ways to touch base with your advisor.

-If you are not curriculum-placed, visit one of the Counseling Centers.
+If you haven't declared a major, visit one of the Counseling Centers.

 When should I see my advisor?